-As of the date of this offering circular, the Board of Directors of Delhi Bank Corp. is composed of eight (8) members who are elected for terms of three (3) years, approximately one third of whom are elected annually as required by the Bylaws of Delhi Bank Corp.
+As of the date of this offering circular, the Board of Directors of Delhi Bank Corp. is composed of nine (9) members who are elected for terms of three (3) years, approximately one third of whom are elected annually as required by the Bylaws of Delhi Bank Corp.
 Each director of Delhi Bank Corp. is also a member of the Board of Directors of The Delaware National Bank.
-The executive officers of Delhi Bank Corp. and The Delaware National Bank are elected annually by the respective Board of Directors and serve at such Board's discretion.
+The executive officers of Delhi Bank Corp. and The Delaware National

+Bank are elected annually by the respective Board of Directors and serve at such Board's discretion.
 The following tables present information with respect to our directors and executive officers.
 Unless otherwise stated, each director and executive officer has held his or her current occupation for the last five years.
 There are no family relationships among or between the directors or executive officers.

-Name Age (1) Principal Occupation for Past Five Years and Business Experience Director Since Term Expires Michael E. Finberg 73 Director and President of Margaretville Bowl Ltd.; President of MMA Corp.; Owner of Reliable Tent.
-1998 2022 Peter V. Gioffe 47 Chief Executive Officer of Delhi Bank Corp. and The Delaware National Bank since October 23, 2017; President of Delhi Bank Corp. and The Delaware National Bank since 2016; Vice President and Controller of Delhi Bank Corp. and The Delaware National Bank from 2005 until 2016; Human Resources Officer of The Delaware National Bank from 2014 until 2016.
-2022 Kristen L. Baxter 46 Director of Auxiliary Services Finance, College Association at Delhi, Inc. 2015 2022 Bruce J. McKeegan 62 Attorney and Sole Owner of McKeegan & McKeegan.
-2000 2020 Kurt R. Mable 50 Principal/Owner of Robert O. Mable Agency, Inc. 2017 2020 Andrew F. Davis III 74 Chairman of the Board of Delhi Bank Corp. and The Delaware National Bank.
+Name Age (1) Principal Occupation for Past Five Years and Business Experience Director Since Term Expires Michael E. Finberg 74 Director and President of Margaretville Bowl Ltd.; President of MMA Corp.; Owner of Reliable Tent.
+1998 2022 Peter V. Gioffe 48 Chief Executive Officer of Delhi Bank Corp. and The Delaware National Bank since October 23, 2017; President of Delhi Bank Corp. and The Delaware National Bank since 2016; Vice President and Controller of Delhi Bank Corp. and The Delaware National Bank from 2005 until 2016; Human Resources Officer of The Delaware National Bank from 2014 until 2016.
+2022 Kristen L. Baxter 47 Director of Auxiliary Services Finance, College Association at Delhi, Inc. 2015 2022 Bruce J. McKeegan 63 Attorney and Sole Owner of McKeegan & McKeegan.
+2000 2023 Kurt R. Mable 51 Principal/Owner of Robert O. Mable Agency, Inc. 2017 2023 Andrew F. Davis III 75 Chairman of the Board of Delhi Bank Corp. and The Delaware National Bank.
 Director and Owner of D&D of Walton, Inc., an auto parts business.
-2020 Michelle D. Catan 54 Senior Business Advisor of Small Business Development Center.
+2021 Michelle D. Catan 55 Senior Business Advisor of Small Business Development Center.
 Coowner of Sears of Oneonta.
-2020 2021 Paul J. Roach 66 Director of Sportsfield Specialties, Inc. Former Vice President and Chief Financial Officer of the Clark Companies, a contracting company.
-2001 2021
+2020 2021 Paul J. Roach 67 Director of Sportsfield Specialties, Inc. Former Vice President and Chief Financial Officer of the Clark Companies, a contracting company.
+2001 2021 Jason J. Miller 46 General Manager of Delhi Telephone Company 2021 2021

-(1) As of December 31, 2019.
+(1) As of December 31, 2020.